-Choosing the criteria for selection of stocks is purely an investor’s prerogative.
+Choosing the criteria for the selection of stocks is purely an investor’s prerogative.
 I would prefer the growth rate to be as high as possible unless it crosses >30% at the level the growth rates become a bit unsustainable in the long run.
-However, if an investor believes that a company that she has found has all other good parameters in place and is growing within 12-15% range, then she may go ahead with that company.
+However, if an investor believes that a company that she has found has all other good parameters in place and is growing within the 12-15% range, then she may go ahead with that company.

 You may ask any of your queries here.